How to treat Urinary Tract Infections

 • Cloudy look to the urine

-• Bright pink, red or cola-colored urine (tell-tale sign of blood in the urine)
+• Bright pink, red or cola-coloured urine (tell-tale sign of blood in the urine)

 • Pelvic pain (for women) — usually occurs in the mid-pelvic region and the pubic bone area